-#HandsOffIX is the social media hashtag created to oppose the U.S. Department of Education’s proposed amendments to the Title IX regulations.
-These changes would dangerously impact both college and K-12 students.
+#HandsOffIX is the social media hashtag created to oppose the U.S. Department of Education’s amendments to the Title IX regulations.
+These changes dangerously impact both college and K-12 students.
 Public opposition from organizations, attorneys general, lawmakers, organizations, school superintendents, principals, psychologists, survivors, and individuals is substantial.
-As of February 1st, over 104,000 comments have been submitted to the regulations.gov website, with the final count still unknown.
+Over 124,000 comments were submitted to the regulations.gov website.

 SSAIS contributed to the effort opposing the regulations by educating the public about their impact on K-12 students.
 Our work appeared in Ms. Magazine Blog, Education Post, Bustle, and Seattle’s Child.